Attenuation from the optical to the extreme ultraviolet by dust associated with broad absorption line quasars: the driving force for outflows: Discussion

 \subsection{The origin of the `negative' attenuation in LoBALs}

 Perhaps our most surprising result (see section 3.3 and Figure 3) is the apparently {\em negative} attenuation for LoBALs.
 This implies that, compared with non-BALQSOs, the LoBALs have extra light relative to their rest-frame 2.2 $\mu$m fluxes on average.
 This could either be because the LoBALs have less reprocessing of radiation by dust (i.e., by the hot dust dominating the 2.2 $\mu$m emission) or that they have additional light at shorter wavelengths.
-Given that the loBALs have higher extinction and hence more dust in general, having less thermal emission by dust would seem unlikely.
+Given that the LoBALs have higher extinction and hence more dust in general, having less thermal emission by dust would seem unlikely.
 Instead, the easiest explanation is that, on average, {\em LoBALs have more scattered light} than non-BALQSOs and HiBALs.
 In this scenario there is more dust causing extinction along the line of sight in LoBALs, as is observed, but also more dust off the line of sight causing scattered light.
 As can be see in Figure 3, a simple decrease of the $K$-band fluxes by $\sim 25$\% or a corresponding addition of scattered light at shorter wavelengths brings the shape of the attenuation curves into agreement with the SMC-like curve like the HiBALs.
-Since dust is strongly forward scattering a large covering factor is not needed so long as the dust doing the scattering is close to our line of sight.
+Since dust is strongly forward scattering, a large covering factor is not needed so long as the dust doing the scattering is close to our line of sight.
 We are assuming here that the scattered light spectrum is relatively flat.
 This will be the case if the scattering dust is optically thick (see \citealt{Zubko+Laor00,Kishimoto+01} and discussion in section 4.4 of \citealt{Goosmann+Gaskell07}).
-For the scattered light explanation to work the scattering must mostly take place either inside the extended region producing the 2.2 $\mu$m emission or so that the scattering angle is less favourable.